communitiesuk/auto-ml-pipeline/README.md

 optional - user specified model for evaluation plots. e.g. user_model = "Lasso"

-To evaluate a specifc model type, pass the user_model to the model_pipeline() function using the user_evaluation_model paramter.
+To evaluate a specific model type, pass the user_model to the model_pipeline() function using the user_evaluation_model parameter.

 If user_evaluation_model is removed or user_model is left blank, the best performing model will be used for the evaluation plots